+People who are addicted to drugs or alcohol undergo addiction treatment to become sober.
+The prevalence of addiction in the United States is staggering.
+Millions of people suffer from drug and alcohol addictions, and most of them do not get the treatment that they need.
+Because of so many people being addicted to alcohol and drugs, addiction treatment is in high demand.
+Although there are more than 14,500 special treatment centers, demand still far exceeds supply.
 Rehabs provide treatment options lasting weeks or months.
 These treatment centers are for people who are open to the idea of treatment because they realize they have an addiction problem but don’t know what to do about becoming sober.
 When it comes to pricing, It is difficult to talk about an average on how much rehab costs.
 Prices can vary depending on a large number of factors, such as the location of the rehab, the rehab provider, and the type of addiction.
-A high-quality residential rehab facility could cost thousands of dollars per year, but it is possible to get outpatient treatment at a much lower cost.
+A high-quality residential rehab center could cost thousands of dollars per year, but it is possible to get outpatient treatment at a much lower cost.
 Additionally, local, State, and Federal funding are also available.